Fillers - how they work, and why you might choose them

 Fillers are completely different to Botox for many reasons, the most prominent being that while Botox freezes, fillers plump.

-Once injected, the gel gets to work smoothing the skin from the inside.
+Once injected, the gel or liquid gets to work smoothing the skin from the inside.
 It fills in any gaps left by a lack of protein – hence the name – and adds volume to any hollow areas.

 Unlike Botox, fillers treat static lines, not dynamic ones because they work to smooth out wrinkles, not just freeze them in place.

 - Dynamic lines are caused by facial movements, such as frowning or smiling.
 These are treated with Botox.

 - Static lines remain visible on our face even when it’s relaxed and are treated with fillers.

 Aside from wrinkles, there are many other cosmetic uses for fillers.